-So, when we develop games (and software in general) the OOP-way, we usually decompose all of the available entities and concepts into the hierarchies of their corresponding types.
-In terms of Unreal Engine those are mainly called Objects (or \\DObjects\ if we are talking about C++ coding part).
-We create the hierarchies of those classes where each class introduces some new properties and methods while also inherting the properties and methods of its parent (base) class.
-All of Unrealean classes are derived from a single root Object (UObject) ancestor class in the end.
-Every time we create a new Blueprint (or a new C++ class) it basically derives from this root class.
+While developing games (and software in general) OOP-way, we decompose of all the available entities and concepts into hierarchies of their corresponding types.
+In terms of Unreal Engine those are mainly called Objects, or ""UObjects" if we are talking about C++ coding, so we create hierarchies of types (classes) derived from a single root UObject ancestor.
+Every time we create a new Blueprint (or a C++ class) it basically derives from this root class.